Acute Exposure Guideline Levels (AEGLs)

 What substances have AEGLs?

-As of mid-2016, about 175 substances have final AEGLs and about 80 substances have interim AEGLs.
+About 175 substances have final AEGLs and about 80 substances have interim AEGLs.
 To see the current list of substances with AEGLs, go to the AEGL Program website.
 You can also search for a specific substance on the CAMEO Chemicals site to find response recommendations and chemical data (including AEGLs).

 How should AEGLs be used?